MITLibraries/dos-server/docs/adr/adr-9-airflow.md

 ## Context

-A tool is needed that can automatically run ingest scripts on a schedule and provide status updates on ingest operations.
+A tool is needed that can automatically run ingest scripts on a pre-defined schedule and provide status updates on ingest operations.

 ## Decision